 What it is

 Explicit policies define how work moves through the system.
-Without clear rules, teams rely on implicit assumptions, leading to miscommunication and rework.
-Clear policies ensure every step has agreed‑upon definitions of done, prioritization, and quality standards.
+Without clear rules, teams rely on implicit assumptions, which cause miscommunication and rework.
+Documented policies set agreed definitions of done, prioritization rules, and quality standards so team members can make consistent decisions.

-• Establish a universal Definition of Done checklist that applies to all items in that flow stage.
+- Establish a universal Definition of Done checklist that applies to all items in that flow stage.4

 Explicit policies improve predictability and onboarding, forming the backbone of a mature Kanban system.